nwillc/cache-annotations/README.md

 Cache Annotations
 =================
-Implementation of JSR 107 cache annotations employing AspectJ.
+Implementation of JSR 107 cache annotations employing AspectJ aspects to weave in the caching.